 St Omar Park is the large park along Lake Esplanade Road on the shores of Lake Wakatipu.
 The park itself is beautiful and every visitor should at least take a short walk through it to enjoy the spectacular views.
 However, what many people don’t realize is there are actually lots of free BBQs you can use in the park to enjoy a meal by the lake.

-On a hot summer’s day, you could head to a supermarket in Queenstown to pick up some food and then head down for a free BBQ under the sun.
+On a hot summer’s day, you could head to a supermarket to pick up some food and then head down for a free BBQ under the sun.
 If you’re brave enough you can even go for a swim (but it’s freezing!)

 4. Play frisbee golf in the Queenstown gardens

-For those who haven’t played frisbee golf before it’s really easy.
-Most courses have 9 “holes” and just like golf, you’ll have to try and land your frisbee on a target with the least amount of throws as possible – exactly like golf.
-Although frisbee golf can be hard at first, it’s fun, and for $5 NZD it’s a really cheap activity – so give it a go!
+For those who haven’t played Frisbee golf before it’s really easy.
+Most courses have 9 “holes” and just like golf, you’ll have to try and land your Frisbee on a target with the least amount of throws as possible – exactly like golf.
+Although Frisbee golf can be hard at first, it’s fun, and for $5 NZD it’s a really cheap activity – so give it a go!

 5. Enjoy a barista-made coffee